lsst-dm/dm_dev_guide/docs/change-controlled-docs.rst

    For extremely minor changes (on the scale of a typo), you may commit directly to the release branch rather than create a JIRA ticket.
    Exercise caution not to push a commit that breaks the LaTeX build (you may not revert a commit already pushed to a release branch on GitHub).

-   When issues are addressed, notify the CCB:
+   When the issues are addressed, notify the CCB:

    - For a project document, :ref:`create a new DocuShare upload <ccd-docushare-upload>` and notify the CCB.